 Information for researchers

-In accordance with the decisions of the Federal Council and the State Council of the Canton of Fribourg, teleworking is obligatory if the nature of the activity allows it and it is possible without disproportionate effort.
+Teleworking is recommended if the nature of the activity allows it.
 The direct superiors/responsible persons of the organisational units define for the employees reporting to them the form in which the activities are carried out (teleworking or presence on site), in compliance with the health protection measures.
 Employees who are particularly at risk (supported by a medical certificate on request) carry out their work at home.

 It is incumbent on the supervisors or heads of the units/groups to draw up attendance and prevention plans for their own staff and other persons (especially students), for which they are responsible and which comply with the general requirements.

-Business trips should be limited as far as possible.
-In addition, the federal regulations on quarantine apply, and it is recommended to follow the guidelines and recommendations of the Federal Department of Foreign Affairs (FDFA).
+With regard to business trips, it is recommended that these should be limited as far as possible and that they follow the guidelines and recommendations of the Federal Department of Foreign Affairs (FDFA).

 The Rectorate plans to extend expiring fixed-term contracts of researchers financed by the university's regular budget in cases where the termination of employment due to the COVID 19 crisis has serious consequences for those concerned (e.g. because they were unable to advance their PhD thesis as intended).
 Since the individual constellations in this regard vary greatly, the Rectorate asks those affected to contact the faculty and the Rectorate together with their superiors or to draft the corresponding applications.